October 29, 2024

 Why It Happens:

-Peace Lilies do attract pests like aphids, spider mites and mealybugs, which feed on plant sap and weaken the plant, often resulting in brown spots on the leaves.
+Peace Lilies do attract pests like aphids, spider mites and mealybugs.
+They will feed in the sap from the plant and this weakens it over time.
+The result is brown spots on the leaves.

 What You Can Do: